tombee/conductor/docs/reference/cli.md

 **Description:**

-Quickly check if the conductor daemon is running and reachable.
+Quickly check if the conductor controller is running and reachable.

 **Examples:**